openebs-archive/cstor-csi/README.md

 - `Volume is not ready: Replicas yet to connect to controller`: Implies volume components are already created but yet to interact with each other.

 On successful completion of these steps the application pod can be seen in running state.
-### NOTE
-This is very much a work in progress and is currently considered as `experimental`.